What to know about buying a house in Tennessee

 - $14,400 for 3% down payment

 - $96,000 for 20% down payment

 The Metropolitan Development and Housing Agency in Nashville seems to help with down payments, but its website doesn’t say much about it.
 So contact the agency for more information.

 Affordable Housing Resources (AHR) helps people in Nashville with their down payments by giving them up to $15,000.
 That’s part of the NeighborhoodLift nationwide program, and there are caps on the household income allowed.
 However, it says, “Income limits are higher for military service members, veterans, law enforcement officers, pre-K–12 teachers, firefighters, and emergency medical technicians.”

 Unfortunately, it doesn’t specify whether the funds take the form of a second mortgage loan or grant.
 But you can call (615) 251-0025 to find out.

 In February 2023, the median list price of homes in Memphis was $195,000, which was an increase of 21.9% year-over-year, according to Realtor.com.

 If you want to buy a home at that median sales price, your down payment options might fall between:

 The City of Memphis Division of Housing and Community Development (HCD) can provide down payment assistance of up to $10,000 to eligible borrowers.
-There are various conditions — including income limits and home price caps — which you can discover by downloading its fact sheet.
-There are no income caps for teachers and those working in the police or fire departments.
+There are various conditions, including income limits and home price caps.
+There are no income caps for teachers or those working in the police or fire departments.